3545935202-sketch/acc102-worldbank-economic-comparison/README.md

 - `worldbank_data.csv`

 ## 3. Methods
-This project uses Python for a basic but coherent analytical workflow.
+This project uses Python to build a simple but coherent analytical workflow.

 Main steps:
 - load the World Bank dataset using pandas
 - inspect the data structure and missing values
-- reshape the data from wide format to long format using `melt`
+- reshape the dataset from wide format to long format using `melt`
-- convert year and value columns into analysis-friendly format
+- extract the year values and convert the indicator values into numeric form
 - reorganise the data into a cleaner comparison table using `pivot_table`
 - rename variables for readability
 - calculate country-level averages for GDP growth, inflation, and unemployment